tinyx3k/ransomware.live/docs/profiles.md

 ## prometheus

-_ Description :_
-Ransomware written in .NET, apparently derived from the codebase of win.hakbit (Thanos) ransomware.
+>Ransomware written in .NET, apparently derived from the codebase of win.hakbit (Thanos) ransomware.

-> fetching this site requires a headless browser

 - https://therecord.media/decryptor-released-for-prometheus-ransomware-victims